Are you looking to learn about Agile project management?

-“Here’s the plan.
+“Here’s the annual plan.
 Do this”

 Essentially, that’s how traditional software development works.

-Top-down plans are unrealistic because they don’t consider the inputs of those people who will actually do hands-on work on the project.
+However, top-down plans are unrealistic because they don’t consider the inputs of those people who will actually do hands-on work on the project.

 Every project begins with a vision of what the output is supposed to look like.
 This vision is based on certain assumptions about what would be most useful to the customer.

-But that’s all they are – assumptions.
+But that’s all they are: assumptions.

-The only way a customer will actually know what’s useful to them, is through actually using the product.
+The only way a customer will actually know what’s useful to them is through actually using the product.

-And if you are wrong?
-Your customers reject your product and you lose millions of dollars of project work.
+Your customers reject your product, and you lose millions in dollars of project work.

 This waste was all too commonplace before companies started implementing Agile project methodologies.